ale1800/YULC/README.md

 This is valid if you want to connect two addressable strips, but, for example, if you want to connect one digital strip and an anlog one, WLED already manage this without any external software.
 You would only need to set one mosfet as the main relay, and the other one as a PWM driving signal.
 YULC offers a great versatility from this point of view.

-So, to configure 2 digital strip go to **Config -> LED Preferences** and set everything up like the following picture with your own strips type and length.
+So, to configure two digital strip go to **Config -> LED Preferences** and set everything up like the following picture with your own strips type and lengths.
 Also check **"Make a segment for each output"**

 <p>
 <img src="https://github.com/ale1800/YULC/blob/main/images/Wled/2_strips_settings.jpg" width="300">
 </p>

 Now go back **to Config -> Usermods** and, again, follow the picture, then save.
-This usermod has 4 pre-defined relay, but you only need these 2.
-Pin 47 is linked to Channel 1 (DATA 1 on the PCB) and pin 21 to Channel 2.
-Check also "External" on both, so we can control these relays through the dedicated.
+This usermod has 4 pre-defined relays, but you only need the first two. **Pin 47 is linked to Channel 1** (DATA 1 on the PCB) and pin **21 to Channel 2**.
+Check also **"External"** on both, so we can control these relays through the dedicated APIs.

 <p>
 <img src="https://github.com/ale1800/YULC/blob/main/images/Wled/relay_pins.jpg" width="300">
 </p>

 At this point we can physically toggle both segments through built-in mosfets combining both WLED and Multi Relay JSON API.
-Keeo in mind that the WLED main button will still turn off all the segments at once.
+Keep in mind that the WLED main button will still turn off all the segments at once.
 The calls you need are:

 ```yaml